Arnav-SAI/no-surprises/README.md

 An entrepreneurial take on the viral textationships tool, redesigned with a Neo-Brutalist aesthetic.
 This project replaces boring, surface-level knowledge with a systems-thinking approach to social introductions.

-🛠 Tech Stack
-HTML5/CSS3: Custom layout using a high-contrast, hard-shadow aesthetic.

-Vanilla JavaScript: State management for the 9-step wizard and dynamic card generation.

-Google Fonts: Space Mono for that technical, academic-yet-youthful intensity.

 🚀 Features
 9-Step Interactive Wizard: Logical flow from basic identity to social "vibe checks."